enginebai/PyMessager/README.md

 ```

 ## Receiver APIs
-The following code is used to build the message receiver, there are three main steps to prepare for you bot:
+The following code is used to build a message receiver, there are three main steps to prepare for your bot:

-1.Setup the Webhook.
+1. Setup the Webhook

 ```python
 @app.route(API_ROOT + FB_WEBHOOK, methods=["GET"])